CodeNMore/CScreen/README.md

 # CScreen
 A simple way to make resolution-independent Love2D games, by CodeNMore.
 This allows your game to be resized to any resolution by the user and still keep the aspect ratio and look pretty!

-This version has been tested (and works!) with LOVE 0.10.1
+This version (1.3) has been tested (and works!) with LOVE 0.10.1

 ## Basic Usage
 CScreen is very simple to use, and can be implemented in nearly any type of game.
-Simply place the *cscreen.lua* file into your game directory, and follow the below example:
+Simply place the *cscreen.lua* file into your game directory, and follow the example below:
 ```lua
 local CScreen = require "cscreen"